spanner/radiant-forum-extension/README.md

 	<r:if_reader><r:reader:controls /></r:if_reader>

 Have a look at the included sample layout for a starting point.
-You will need to put [mootools](http://mootools.net/) in your /javascripts directory first.

 ## Multi_site